Egypt

 Preparation:

-2. Afterward, add the okra to the pot along with the broth.
-Then, bring the stew to a gentle simmer, cover the pot, and let it cook for about 30-40 minutes until both the okra and meat become tender.
-Meanwhile, if you find the sauce too thick, you can add more broth to adjust the consistency, or if it’s too thin, let it reduce slightly to achieve the desired thickness.
+2. Add the okra and broth to the pot.
+Bring the stew to a gentle simmer.
+Cover the pot and cook for 30–40 minutes.
+The okra and meat should become tender.
+If the sauce is too thick, add more broth.
+If it’s too thin, let it simmer uncovered until it thickens.

-3. Once the stew is ready, season it generously with salt, pepper, and a splash of lemon juice, which adds a refreshing acidity that perfectly balances the dish.
-Finally, serve the Bamia hot, garnishing it with fresh parsley or cilantro for a burst of color and flavor.
+3. When the stew is done, season it with salt, pepper, and a splash of lemon juice.
+The lemon adds a bright, refreshing touch.
+Serve the Bamia hot.
+Garnish with fresh parsley or cilantro for added flavor and color.

 Leave a Reply